-Now that the kiddos are physically back in school, we can knock so many more items off the daily to do list, but there is one “to do” that we must be sure to add, disinfecting!
-In this post, I will be sharing ways to keep bacteria and viruses at bay in the household and also will be revealing one item that is always #1 on teacher’s lists for keeping the germs to a minimum in the classroom.
+Now that the kiddos are physically back in school, we can knock so many more items off the daily to-do list, but there is one “to-do” that we must be sure to add, disinfecting!
+In this post, I will be sharing ways to help keep bacteria and viruses at bay in the household and also will be revealing one item that is always #1 on teacher’s lists to help keep the germs to a minimum in the classroom.

-This post is sponsored by Clorox and Publix.
-The opinions and text are all mine.
+This post is sponsored by Clorox.
+The text and opinions are all mine.

 Keep Door Knobs Clean

 Every time you touch an object or shake someone’s hand, you are probably picking up bacteria and potentially viruses too.
 Did you know that nearly 80 percent of illness-causing germs are spread by your hands?